Environmental Impact Of Real Estate

 Once developed, buildings consume electricity, gas, and water, directly and indirectly producing carbon emissions.

 It is critical to consider the long-term effects of land clearing and construction activities.
-Regardless of the size of the project, it will always affect the neighboring regions and the environment.
+Regardless of the project’s size, it will always affect neighboring regions and the environment.

 Not conducting a full impact assessment may cause undue delay in the construction process, which can be extremely expensive.

-While in the planning stage, real estate developers consider the effect on the land and the area around it.
-Before initiating construction, plans for buildings are forwarded to urban planning departments.
+During the planning stage, real estate developers consider the effects on the land and the surrounding area.
+Before construction begins, plans for buildings are submitted to urban planning departments.

-Urban planning also ensures that there is enough road access to the new areas and that public transport is available.
-It estimates the number of people and cars that will relocate to the area once development is finished.
+Urban planning also ensures adequate road access to new areas and that public transport is available.
+It estimates the number of people and cars that will relocate to the area post-development.

-These facilities can pressure the environment and government resources if not budgeted for beforehand.
+These facilities can strain the environment and government resources if not budgeted for in advance.

-Real estate developers and urban planners are conceptualizing creative project sustainability solutions to reduce the effect on the environment.
+Real estate developers and urban planners are conceptualizing creative project sustainability solutions to reduce environmental impacts.

 Some initiatives include greening buildings and developing green spaces and walkways within congested city precincts and suburbs.
 This mitigates the heating influence of concrete and asphalt in urbanized areas.

-In this context, real estate and infrastructure developer Rofino Licuco manages clean energy projects in addition to his residential and commercial properties in Mozambique.
+In this context, real estate and infrastructure developer Rofino Licuco manages clean energy projects alongside his residential and commercial properties in Mozambique.

 Licuco’s love for real estate development has led him to hold high standards regarding quality and sustainability.

-One trend quickly picking up steam is transit-oriented developments (TODs): high-density, mixed-use developments that build active and sustainable neighborhoods in relatively compact spaces.
+One trend quickly gaining steam is transit-oriented development (TOD): high-density, mixed-use developments that build active, sustainable neighborhoods in relatively compact spaces.

-They offer attractive living areas with convenient access to effective transit modes like buses and trains.
+They offer attractive living areas with convenient access to reliable transit options such as buses and trains.

 TODs minimize urban sprawl while redeveloping existing cities and suburban areas.